-The National Health Study for a New Generation of U.S. Veterans, a 10-year longitudinal study of 60,000 recent Veterans, is one of the largest scientific research studies of this group of Veterans.
+The National Health Study for a New Generation of U.S. Veterans, a long-term study of 60,000 recent Veterans, is one of the largest scientific research studies of this group of Veterans.
 The purpose of this study is to:

 More than 20,500 Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF) Veterans participated in the first survey in this study.

 Explore the research findings:

 Researchers continue to analyze data from this study and will share their findings in future publications.

 Researchers randomly selected 60,000 Veterans from Department of Defense records of men and women who served in the military between October 2001 and June 2008.
 The study group includes:

 Have you moved?
 If we contacted you in 2009 or 2010 to be a participant in this study and you would like to notify us about an address change, please contact us by mail or by telephone at 202-266-4695 or 1-800-211-5272.

 The questionnaire covers a wide range of topics, including the following topics:

 A pilot of this study took place in 2009.
 The full-scale study began in summer 2009 and data collection for the first wave closed at the end of 2010.
 The study group will be contacted again to complete another health questionnaire.

 Over time, this study will help us to learn even more about the health of recent Veterans.